SLASSCOM/slasscom-core-skills-curriculum/communication-skills/Verbal-Communication-for-Professionals.md

 Not just your name , age and school.
 You should tell a story about your self and market your self.

-## Assignment 2: Present about a research you have done
+## Present about a research you have done

 <dl>
 <dt>Assignment Duration</dt>